dufferzafar/win-butler/README.md

 You'll need to have [Autohotkey](http://l.autohotkey.net/AutoHotkey_L_Install.exe) installed.

-Just do it, if you already haven't, you'll be needing it for most of my stuff.

 Once you have AHK installed, download the [zip](https://github.com/dufferzafar/win-butler/archive/master.zip), extract the contents, and Run WinButler.ahk

 Have fun!